arirosenfeld/AriBlueStampPortfolio/index.md

   //   delay(1000);

-void myTimerEvent(){ // setting up virtual pins and the sensors in order to send that imformation to Blynk air_sensor();
+void myTimerEvent(){//setting up virtual pins and the sensors in order to send that imformation to Blynk air_sensor();
   readDHT();
   Blynk.virtualWrite(V0,quality);